 These highly collaborative courses will allow you to learn from highly-qualified NASFAA U instructors and adjunct faculty, as well as your peers in the financial aid industry.
 These courses are excellent tools for professional development and will greatly enhance your knowledge of the course topic, improve your job performance and service to students, provide tangible evidence of your knowledge for employers, differentiate between you and less qualified personnel, as well as provide you and your organization a competitive edge.

 The credential test is complimentary if you successfully complete the course requirements.

 You will have 40 calendar days from the end of the course to complete the credential test.

 Select a course from the menu of available online courses.
 Press the Register button associated with the course you'd like to take.
 You will need to complete the registration process and submit payment by credit card.
 You will receive an e-mail acknowledgement when your registration is complete with instructions on how to access your course.

-You will receive a confirmation email after registering for a course that will include a link to access the course through our online instructional platform, MoodleRooms.
-If you are a first-time user of the MoodleRooms system, you will be prompted to set up an account during the first sign-in process.
+You will receive a confirmation email after registering for a course that will include a link to access the course through our online instructional platform.
+If you are new to NASFAA U courses, you will be prompted to set up an account during the first sign-in process.
 Once you have logged in, you can create your profile, and upload a photo of yourself.
-This profile is only used on the MoodleRooms platform during online courses.
+This profile is only used on the NASFAA U online course platform during online courses.

 The course usually becomes available to registered attendees on Friday of the week prior to the official start date.
 You will receive an email to inform you when the course is available and provide login information.